 To ensure the security our services; we use an internet hosting supplier with a good reputation for customer service, physical security, and proactive network security administration.
-We monitor supplier service levels and engineer our systems to the highest possible security standards — with multiple layers of defence.
+We monitor supplier service levels and engineer our systems to the highest possible security standards — with multiple layers of defense.
 In the unlikely event that our user-account database is compromised, the attackers will find that it only contains strong random passwords, salted and hashed with an appropriate password hash function: even if the attackers can guess some of the passwords, this will not help them gain access to any other systems because the passwords would be dissimilar.

 To secure your communication terminal, please keep software up-to-date, use a modern device for accessing sensitive data, and only use this device with software from official repositories, to access information via reputable services.